aurimas13/Communication-of-Services/README.md

    WARNING: This is a development server.
 Do not use it in a production deployment.
  * Running on http://192.168.0.156:4444/ (Press CTRL+C to quit)
 ```
-- For the 2<sup>nd</sup> terminal window to run Event Propagator and send a request to the Event Consumer API you will need to provide the python file with no arguments, and it should look like this:<sup>2</sup>
+- Go to EventPropagator directory (`cd EventPropagator`) and then for the 2<sup>nd</sup> terminal window to run Event Propagator and send a request to the Event Consumer API you will need to provide the python file with no arguments, and it should look like this:<sup>2</sup>
 ```
 >>>  python propagate.py
 {"event_payload":"welcome","event_type":"message"}